uri-library-data-services/iassist-preview/content/blog/results-data-management-plan-poll.md

     just find that when researchers ask me to look at their plans, most of the time they are really asking me questions about specific details with data management and not so much with editing the plan.
-    If they did want me to edit it I would say no.\
+    If they did want me to edit it I would say no.

 Many thanks to all of you who took the time to respond.
-I\'m sure many will find this information useful.
+I'm sure many will find this information useful.

 Harrison Dekker, UC Berkeley Data Lab